kapteyn-astro/kapteyn/SPHINX/intro.rst

   A class is added which prepares FITS data to plot itself as an image with Matplotlib.

+- :mod:`positions`, enabling a user/programmer to specify positions in
+  either pixel- or world coordinates.

+- :mod:`mplutil`, utilities for use with matplotlib.
+  Classes AxesCallback, providing a more powerful mechanism for handling events from LocationEvent and derived classes than matplotlib provides itself; TimeCallback for handling timer events and VariableColormap which implements a matplotlib Colormap subclass with special methods that allow the colormap to be modified..

 - :mod:`tabarray`, providing a class for the efficient reading, writing and manipulating simple table-like structures in text files.

-- :mod:`mplutil`, utilities for use with matplotlib.
-  Currently only class AxesCallback, which provides a more powerful mechanism for handling events from LocationEvent and derived classes than matplotlib provides itself.

 .. ascarray left out
   :mod:`ascarray`, a binary module containing the base function for